CaskAle/summit-pi-project/TJBot-setup-notes.md

 const hardware = [TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER];
 ```

->Note: Of course, if you happen to have your own servo or USB speaker there is no need to delete the respective hardware entry `TJBot.HARDWARE.SERVO` or `TJBot.HARDWARE.LED_NEOPIXEL` entry.
+>Note: Of course, if you happen to have your own servo or are using a USB speaker there is no need to delete the respective hardware entry `TJBot.HARDWARE.SERVO` or `TJBot.HARDWARE.LED_NEOPIXEL` entry.
 Just be sure to not leave any extra commas hanging around.

 Save and exit the file editor.
 This will keep the LED and servo from being initialized.
 If, due to running other recipes, the LED has already been initialized, you will likely need to reboot your Raspberry Pi before the speaker will work properly.